Kevin Hart Wins Comedy Act of 2018 at the E! People's Choice Awards on People's Choice Awards

 Naturally, he also managed to throw a joke in his acceptance speech.

 "I will continue to do it for you guys, because you're the guys that matter.
 The people and their choices," he quipped.
-"You see what I did there?
-I did a play on the, uh, because it's called the People's Choice Awards but what matters is the people and their choices.
-Genius.
-Genius!
-Thank you!"
+"You see what I did there?"

 This amazing honor certainly means a lot, because Hart was up against big names like Tiffany Haddish, Amy Schumer, Ali Wong, and Marlon Wayans.